The Drama Triangle: Part 2

 the cost of being in drama.

-When we are 'in drama' our brain's limbic system (shown in red) triggers a protective threat response that is designed to keep us safe.
+When we are 'in drama' our brain's amygdala (shown in red) triggers a protective threat response that is designed to keep us safe.
 You could even call this part of the brain our 'drama brain'!

 Drama is an inevitable part of life, but we can support ourselves to manage it.
 This process starts with awareness - with noticing when drama arises within us.
 There are simple steps we can then take to help settle ourselves - both in the moment and after the event.